 Reads a redo log file, checking it for errors, printing its contents in a human-readable format, or both. ndbd_redo_log_reader is intended for use primarily by MySQL Cluster developers and Support personnel in debugging and diagnosing problems.

-This utility was made available as part of default builds beginning with MySQL Cluster NDB 6.1.3.
-It remains under development, and its syntax and behavior are subject to change in future releases.
-For this reason, it should be considered experimental at this time.
+This utility remains under development, and its syntax and behavior are subject to change in future MySQL Cluster releases.

 The C++ source files for ndbd_redo_log_reader

 The following table includes options that are specific to the MySQL Cluster program ndbd_redo_log_reader.
 Additional descriptions follow the table.
 For options common to most MySQL Cluster programs (including ndbd_redo_log_reader), see Section 19.4.27, “Options Common to MySQL Cluster Programs — Options Common to MySQL Cluster Programs”.

 Table 19.95 This table describes command-line options for the ndbd_redo_log_reader program

 redo log file. redo log files are located in the numbered